MyFirstBitcoin/Light-Node-Directory/README_CUSTOMIZATION_GUIDE.md

 ## ❓ Need Help?

-If you have any difficulties or questions, please ask in our [Discussions forum](https://github.com/orgs/MyFirstBitcoin/discussions) or consult the `SUPPORT_AND_RESOURCES.md` file for more assistance.
+If you have any difficulties or questions, please ask in our [Discussions forum](https://github.com/orgs/MyFirstBitcoin/discussions)

 Your Light Node's README is now a personalized and informative page about your activities and achievements in the Light Node Network!